PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 We will not support you if you have issues whilst these settings are enabled, as they can cause unintended side effects.
 These settings are also not guaranteed to be supported in the future and may have their behavior changed, or removed, at any time.

-For reasoning behind not having configuration options for sand (and MANY other) duplication bugs, see:
+For reasoning behind not having configuration options for many duplication bugs, see:
 [#3724](https://github.com/PaperMC/Paper/issues/3724)

-Please do not create any further discussion on config options for sand duping.
-The decision is final.